devmeyster/react-To-Do-App/README.md

 ReactStarter
 ====

-Use this as a starting point for working on chapters of the [Learn and Understand React JS](https://www.udemy.com/learn-and-understand-reactjs/) course on Udemy.com.
+This is a simple to-do list app I built by completing [Learn and Understand React JS](https://www.udemy.com/learn-and-understand-reactjs/) course on Udemy.com.

 ---